 Care about People and the Cause.

-When leadership comes from a place of Care, we all win and grow.
+When leadership comes from a place of caring for others, everything falls in its place

 My Leader’s Compass: My Personal Leadership Ideals

 I believe that leadership is about creating an environment that brings out the best in people; empowering your team and clients to achieve success.
 Leadership, to me, means constantly growing and adapting to accommodate the needs of my team and to provide them with every resource needed to effectively carry out our mission.
 Thus, to acquaint you better with who I am and how I lead our group, below are some basic tenets under which I and our team will operate.

 I believe leadership means serving others, as well as working with others to achieve a meaningful mission.
 I promise to lead by having a positive vision, painting it clearly for others, and providing a sense of purpose in our work.
 I believe in the purpose of our vision and the positive impact that it creates within the Castro family.

 I believe solid values create strength, consistency and sustainability.
 The values that are most important to me are: character—doing the right thing, even when it is a struggle; genuineness and transparency—letting others see your true self, and a zeal to always uncover the truth; fairness—providing both opportunities and rewards based on merit; progress—always moving forward; and grit—getting it done, regardless of obstacles.

 Because of these values, I also have “hot buttons.”
 These hot buttons are openly known as “Rudy’s Triggers,” and include: Gossip–egos that hurt our clients and team, bullying, including reckless or unfair statements demeaning others’ work product or integrity; obstructive and opaque behavior– withholding information for personal advantage, and things that are done in secret or with hidden agendas; and sloppiness– repeated mistakes, thoughtless work, and not meeting deadlines while not communicating that fact in time to adjust.